Unum (number format)

-Unums (universal numbers) are a family of formats and arithmetic, similar to floating point, proposed by John L. Gustafson in 2015.
+Unums (universal numbers) are a family of number formats and arithmetic for implementing real numbers on a computer, proposed by John L. Gustafson in 2015.
 They are designed as an alternative to the ubiquitous IEEE 754 floating-point standard.
-The latest version (known as posits) can be used as a drop-in replacement for programs that do not depend on specific features of IEEE 754.
+The latest version is known as posits.

 Type I Unum

 The first version of unums, formally known as Type I unum, was introduced in Gustafson's book The End of Error as a superset of the IEEE-754 floating-point format.
 The defining features of the Type I unum format are: